conjurdemos/Accelerator-AI-agent-demos/README.md

 #### Procedure
 - Run: 0-setup.sh
 - Run: 1-run-mcphost.sh
 - Enter: natural language prompts.
-A simple prompt to get started is "list all pets in the db" You can browse other Ollama LLM at: https://ollama.com/search and download models with:<br>
+A simple prompt to get started is "list all pets in the db"<br>
+You can browse other Ollama LLM at: https://ollama.com/search and download models with:<br>
 >ollama pull _model-name_<br>